-With over 100 bike racks around campus, WSU seeks to help the campus community reduce the use of automobiles on and around campus by reducing fuel consumption and resulting envionmental impacts associated with vehicle usage.
+Wayne State University also features over 100 bike racks around campus.
+Through support of bike infrastructure on campus, WSU seeks to help the campus community reduce the use of automobiles on and around campus by reducing fuel consumption and resulting envionmental impacts associated with vehicle usage.
 For example, bike racks have been strategically located around campus as shown above in front of the A. Paul Schaap Chemistry Building.
-For more information about transportation at WSU, please click here.
-Also, take a look at the Campus Alternative Transportation Map (CATMap) for a look at alternative transportation options and locations.
+For more information about transportation at WSU, please click here to visit the WayneRides website.
+Additional information on Parking and Transportation can be found here.

 WSU Bike Tour Highlights Green Infrastructure